John Pinette: Personal life

-Pinette readily shared details of his weight journey both on stage as part of his act and in interviews, with his weight fluctuating dramatically throughout his life from an accentuated high of 452 pounds in the late 1990s to a low of 225 pounds in the time before his death, having undergone gastric-bypass surgery in 1999 due to health concerns.
+Pinette readily shared details of his weight journey both on stage as part of his act and in interviews, with his weight fluctuating dramatically throughout his life from a high of 452 pounds in the late 1990s to a low of 225 pounds in the time before his death, having undergone gastric-bypass surgery in 1999 due to health concerns.

-In preparation to meet the demands of his Broadway role in Hairspray, Pinette lost 100 pounds from his high (something he purportedly effectuated several times across his life) and wore a fat suit on stage.
+In preparation to meet the demands of his Broadway role in Hairspray, Pinette lost 100 pounds from his high (something he did several times during his career) and wore a fat suit on stage.
 In his comedy show Still Hungry, Pinette detailed how he was diagnosed with a wheat allergy.

 When asked in 1998 by the Las Vegas Sun what would be on his plate if he could build his own buffet, in reference to the central theme of his then-touring comedy show Show Me The Buffet, Pinette responded: "There's a lot of life out there; you can grab and move."

-As of October 2006, he had moved to Pennsylvania to live part-time in close proximity to his family, in-between periods he spent touring.
+As of October 2006, he had moved to Pennsylvania to live part-time in close proximity to his family, in between periods he spent touring.